 The 6:30 pm show was one of my favorites--"Disney Dreams"--and featured many Disney characters ranging from Peter Pan to Aladdin to the Beast and Tinkerbell.
 Very cute and the music didn't drown out the singers as it seemed to in one of the other shows.
-Mom and I had dinner at Pano's again, and it was excellent (again).
+We had dinner at Pano's again, and it was excellent (again).

 The next day was our last port day on the Disney Magic, and it was a good one.
-Another new port for me--Villefranche, France.
-I have been to many places near Villefranche, but never to this charming village that is close to Nice, Cannes, Eze, St. Paul de Vence, and Monte Carlo.
+Another new port--Villefranche, France. we have been to many places near Villefranche, but never to this charming village that is close to Nice, Cannes, Eze, St. Paul de Vence, and Monte Carlo.
 Most of the ship's passengers took a tour to one of these fascinating towns along the French Riviera.

 That night we had the last big production show.
 This one was new and focused on Walt Disney and his life.
 Animated cartoons and films were incorporated into the show.
 Very nice and our favorite.

-After the show, we went to Sessions to hear Tim the pianist play while mom sipped her green apple martini and I had a glass of wine.
+After the show, we went to Sessions to hear Tim the pianist play while we sipped green apple martinis and wine.
 Dinner was at Animator's Palate and was quite good.
-Mom had melon soaked in some kind of liqueur, spicy tomato soup, and a feta cheese/Philo main course.
-I had deep fried soft shelled crab, the spicy tomato soup, and Nikola's (our server) recommendation of osso buco.
-Mom and I split a dessert--flourless chocolate cake.
+We had melon soaked in some kind of liqueur, spicy tomato soup, and a feta cheese/Philo main course along with deep fried soft shelled crab, the spicy tomato soup, and Nikola's (our server) recommendation of osso buco.
+We split a dessert--flourless chocolate cake.